-Another 20 words (1 lines of text) are included under the topic Early Abadam Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Abadam Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Abadam family to Ireland
+Migration of the Abadam family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Abadam: those who migrated to North America before the 19th century and contributed to the development of a new society.